mlangumier/spring-boot-fcc/README.md

 # Tutorial

-This project follows the tutorial from [FreeCodeCamp.org on Youtube](https://www.youtube.com/watch?v=31KTdfRH6nY&t=288s), where we'll be able to note our workout sessions.
+This project follows the tutorial from [FreeCodeCamp.org on Youtube](https://www.youtube.com/watch?v=31KTdfRH6nY&t=288s), where we'll be able to note our running sessions.

-## Basics
+## Start server

 Can run the project with VsCode (icon "play") or in terminal with Maven by typing `./mvnw spring-boot:run`

+Can change the server port in `/ressources/application.properties`

+Can also use `http :8080 /api/runs` or any other URL we have in our API to check the results.

 ### Layers vs Feature